Bank of America receives Freedom Award

 Recruiting veterans and service members to join Bank of America

-Bank of America is proud to employ more than 6,000 veterans, National Guard and Reserve members, including 1,600 that joined the company last year.
+Since 2011, Bank of America has hired more than 4,000 veterans, Guard and Reserve members, and will hire an additional 10,000 over the next several years.
 There is a dedicated team focused on military recruiting and the company actively participates in organizations like the Network of Champions and the Military Spouse Employment Partnership.
 As a result of their training and experience, veterans are able to fill a variety of roles across the bank from entry level positions to more senior management roles in technology, operations, trading, financial advisor services, sales and customer service, and wealth management.
 One example of how businesses are supporting this effort is Global Banking & Markets’ Veteran Associate Program which launched earlier this year.
 This internship provides veterans with hands-on experience through rotations in customer-facing roles within sales and trading, treasury solutions and the Commercial Bank.

 Serving the military community